seanpm2001/book-of-examples/diff/index.md

         )
 ```

-Our `buildTable` function takes two arbitrary lists of the same type - which itself is guaranteed to implement the built-in `Eq` ability - and builds an LCS table, which is then returned to the caller.
-The table is of type `Dict (U64, U64) U64` and this corresponds to a dictionary whose keys are tuples of `(i, j)` table indices, both of type `U64` and the value corresponds to the length of the longest common subsequence associated with the sublists of the input lists, ending at indices `i` and `j`.
+Our `buildTable` function takes two arbitrary lists of the same type and builds an LCS table, which is returned to the caller.
+The type itself is guaranteed to implement the built-in `Eq` ability, and the table is of type `Dict (U64, U64) U64`.
+The latter corresponds to a dictionary whose keys are tuples of `(i, j)` table indices, both of type `U64` and the value corresponds to the length of the longest common subsequence associated with the sublists, of the input lists, ending at indices `i` and `j`.
 We utilize the standard library `List.walkWithIndex` function to iterate row by row, and element by element, within each row.
 `Result.withDefault 0` is logically never expected to become effective, because the indices `i` and `j` are iterated over in order and all previous entries will have been present.
 Further, the base cases where the boundaries of the table are delineated are already handled via `if i == 0 || j == 0 then 0`.
 Alternatively, we could've pattern matched for each of the possible previous-step operations - namely, match, insertion or deletion - and `crash`ed with an indicative enough message, if we ever got an error of type `KeyNotFound`, because something fundamental had gone wrong at that stage, and wasn't possible to be caught via our test suite.

 Our next step is to actually traverse the data structure we've just built, and find our way through it via what we deem heuristically to be the best path, in order to ultimately arrive at an intuitive solution.